yagrawl/scribbles/content/posts/2018-09-04-visit-to-stockholm.md

 ![(Img 2) Airbnb in Gamla Stan, Stockholm](../images/2018-09-04-visit-to-stockholm/stockholm_airbnb.png)

 My absolute favorite thing about Sweden is the concept of _fika_. _Fika_ roughly translates to 'A coffee & cake break' but it is so much more than that.
 It is supposed to be the time of the day when Swedes slow down, take a break, and notice the beauty of life.
 You can do it anywhere and with anyone or no one.
 The important thing is to take that time out and pause.
-Unlike other places in the world, coffee happens more and more 'to go' as a fuel for the rest of the day.
-But our body works differently than a machine.
-A pause is more of a fuel than a caffeine shot.
+This is unlike other places in the world, where coffee happens more and more 'to go' as a fuel for the rest of the day.
+Obviously our body works differently than a machine and for us a pause is more of a fuel than a caffeine shot.
 Naturally, Stockholm is a big dessert place and there were a lot of cute little cafés serving coffee and cakes.

 ![(Img 3) A cafe in Stockholm](../images/2018-09-04-visit-to-stockholm/stockholm_cafe.jpeg)